lucas-batier/mowing-detection/README.md

 *Input*

-- `--class0` path to the unmowed parcel images
+- `--class0` path to the unmowed parcel image
-- `--class1` path to the mowed parcel images
+- `--class1` path to the mowed parcel image

-*Output*
+*Output* [All in the script folder]

-- `parcels.tif` the image containing parcels localisation and numbers
+- `parcels.tif` image containing parcels localisation and numbers
-- `grt.npy` the groundtruth vector containing parcels labels
+- `grt.npy` groundtruth vector containing parcels labels

 *Example*